 A: Yes, you can find our work in pedals/equipment by:

 Q: Would you make a layout for my original pedal design?

-A: Yes.
-Many boutique builders have approached us wanting us to design a layout for their circuit.
-Please contact us if you're interested in this service.
+A: Maybe, time is very limited at the moment.
+In the past boutique builders have approached us with design questions for a layout for their circuit.
+Please contact us if you're interested.

 Q: I really liked your page, what can I do to support it?